NJIT-WIS/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/Analytics System.md

 **User Stories:**

 As a website owner, I want to track user behavior on the website, so that I can understand user preferences and usage patterns.

 As a website owner, I want to measure user engagement with the website, so that I can identify areas for improvement and optimize the user experience.

 As a website owner, I want to analyze user data to identify trends and patterns, so that I can make data-driven business decisions.

+As a technical support specialist, I want to be able to quickly troubleshoot and resolve any technical issues that arise with the course website or related technologies so that students and instructors can continue to use the website effectively.
 **Dependencies:**

 Integration with user registration and login system